vzakharov/finn/guides/mission_improbable/05_ethics.md

 This one is not about immediate survival but long-term conscience.
 If you find yourself repeatedly made complicit in something atrocious (say you’re analyzing drone footage and you witness what you believe are unlawful killings), you can collect evidence and plan to report it to higher authorities or even the press.

+> **“Whistleblowing is a last resort when your ethics can’t bear it and normal channels fail.”**

 This is essentially whistleblowing.
 It’s very risky for your military career and freedom (whistleblowers often get prison – see the case of Daniel Hale, a drone intelligence analyst who leaked information on civilian casualties and got 45 months in prison).

 But it’s a moral choice: you might save future lives by exposing wrongs.
 For example, the infamous “Collateral Murder” video (Iraq Apache helicopter gun-cam killing civilians) was leaked by a conscience-stricken analyst.
 That act didn’t save those already dead, but it shook the world’s view of the war.